sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

 `~/Github/validating-binary-decompilation/tests/program_translation_validation/single-source-benchmark/docs/AE_docs/matcherPassList.txt`,
   which can be run using either batch mode or individually.

-The reviewer is encouraged to pick a random count of entries form the file and invoke the batch run
+The reviewer (or user) is encouraged to pick a random count of entries form the file and invoke the batch run
 ```
 export NORM=CUSTOM
 cd ~/Github/validating-binary-decompilation/tests/program_translation_validation/single-source-benchmark/